 - 40 miles: $125 – $275

-However, the cost or a tow may go up if you need your car towed at night, on a weekend, or on a holiday.
+The cost may go up if you need your car towed at night, on a weekend, or on a holiday.
 The same is true if the terrain is difficult, like if you’re in the mountains on narrow, winding roads.
-If the car is stuck in a ditch or in mud, the cost could be $50 – $250 an hour because of the need for a winch (this according to Cost Helper.)
+If the car is stuck in a ditch or mud, the cost could be $50 – $250 an hour because of the need for a winch.

-Also, keep in mind that a standard, my-car-is-broken tow costs less than towing a car due to an accident.
+Also, keep in mind that a standard tow costs less than towing a car due to an accident.
 Towing a car from the scene of an accident typically comes at a higher cost.
-(Although either way it’s important that the towing business has lots of tow truck insurance just in case something happens to your car.)

 That depends on your car insurance company.
-Most insurance providers will offer roadside assistance as an additional coverage (it’s not included in the minimum limits of auto insurance.)
-This means that you have to add it to your car insurance policy – you will most likely have to pay an extra fee on your premium, but most of the time it’s not too much extra.
+Most insurance providers will offer roadside assistance as additional coverage (it’s not included in the minimum limits of auto insurance).
+This means you have to add it to your car insurance policy and pay an extra fee on your premium.
 It may be worth phoning your agent to see if you have roadside assistance coverage or how much it would cost to add it.

 If you do have roadside assistance through your insurance company, be sure to check if it has a limit for mileage and/or expense.
 For example, your insurance company may cover up to $100 for a tow.
 Or it may give you $150 for up to a 25-mile tow.
 Or maybe you’ll be lucky and they cover a 50-mile tow regardless of price.
 You need to check and see what kind of coverage your roadside assistance offers so you know what’s covered before your car conks out on you.